darrenks/nibbles/docs/tutorial_ancillary.md

 Lists of dimension &#8805; 3 first concatenate their inner dimensions to become 2 dimensions.
 For printing purposes a string is considered a single value (not a list of chars).

+If the default behavior isn't what you want, you can fairly easily increase or decrease the dimensions of your list using `+` (concat) or `:~` (singleton).

 ### Multiple Outputs

+You can return multiple things, e.g.

++1 2
++3 4

-You can return multiple things (e.g. `1 2`).
-They will just be printed without any separators, in this case `12`.
+They will just be printed without any separators, in this case `37`.
 This behavior is likely to change in the future (todo).

-If the default behavior isn't what you want, you can fairly easily increase or decrease the dimensions of your list using `+` (concat) or `:~` (singleton).

 ## More Inputs